cortexlabs/cortex/README.md

 <br>

-## Deployment platform for machine learning in production

-Cortex deploys your machine learning models on your cloud infrastructure.
+Cortex deploys your machine learning models to your cloud infrastructure.
 You define your deployment with simple declarative configuration, Cortex containerizes your models, deploys them as scalable JSON APIs, and manages their lifecycle in production.

 Cortex is actively maintained by Cortex Labs.
 We're a venture-backed team of infrastructure engineers and [we're hiring](https://angel.co/cortex-labs-inc/jobs).

 <br>

-## Machine learning deployments as code
+## How it works

-**Define** your deployment using declarative configuration.
+**Define** your deployment using declarative configuration:

 ```yaml
 - kind: api